 Head to the Kitchen

 Cooking classes are all the rage for corporate team building, and the interactive quality of these parties makes them ideal for bridal showers, notes planner Andrea Freeman.
 Freeman advises to keep it simple and have guests make one item; for example, craft mozzarella and then enjoy Caprese salads.
-The communal activity also helps you bond with your closest gal pals.
-We bet they’ll be recalling the funny moments well beyond the wedding reception.

 Make It a Coed Party